Biology, Earth and Environmental Sciences (BEES) Day

-The 2022 event will be held at Curtin University on June 3rd and here is the link for teachers to registration and select presentations for their groups.
+The 2022 event will be held at Curtin University on Sept 9th and here is the link for teachers to registration to recieve the presentations selection for their groups.
 Please complete and return to the address indicated and share with your colleagues.

 Perth NRM ‘Adopt A Beach Program’

 Wayne Walters, Adopt A Beach Program Coordinator, from Perth Natural Resource Management (Perth NRM) outlines how his science education has influenced his career choices which centre around engaging students and community in understanding their environment.
 This includes creating marine snorkelling trails.

 Angela Rossen is an artist who works with scientists in three West Australian research institutions to bring their research and young career scientists out of the academy into schools and community settings.
 She delivers multidisciplinary workshops in biodiversity education with schools and community groups throughout Western Australia.
 Her presentation covers some of the pathways students can take in environmental conservation including a career in the sciences, teaching, the arts and or science communication.
 The multidisciplinary workplaces of the future will require flexibility, inspiration and determination.
 This presentation is relevant to anyone who wants to throw their energy into creating the green future our planet needs.